 When electric service is disconnected for non-payment, the Cooperative may require consumer to pay or increase his deposit up to 2 months average power bills, before service is restored, but may agree to bill consumer for all or a portion of such increased deposit amount.

 Additional deposit amounts may be billed to the consumer and electric service may be disconnected if such deposit amount, in addition to the electric service charges, is not paid within 25 days of the "bill date" stated on the bill rendered.

 REFUNDING OF DEPOSITS

-Unless provided otherwise in a written agreement, residential deposits will be refunded after fifteen (15) months if consumer's payment record does not reflect any past due amounts, cut off notices, appearance on cut off list, actual cut off or returned payments within the most recent 12 months.
+Unless provided otherwise in a written agreement, residential deposits may be refunded after twelve (12) months if consumer's payment record does not reflect any past due amounts, cut off notices, appearance on cut off list, actual cut off or returned payments within the most recent 12 months.

 Deposits received from non-residential applicants/consumers will be refunded upon termination of service.